 "Will you two quit?
 I'm trying to tell you something."
-"You think she's a niece?" asked Vida "Could be.
+"You think she's a niece, maybe?" asked Vida.

+"Could be.
 Didn't look like one, though.
 Except for size, looked more like Christine's people."
-Sandler waved his hard summoning the Esair of Jalapenos.
-"Christine don't have any people left."
+Sandler motioned for the jar of jalapenos, "Christine don't have any people left."
 "Maybe she had a daughter you don't know about."
 Romen just wanted to be in the conversation, but, as usual, they looked at him like his fly was open.
 "Watch your mouth," said his grandfather.